Prospective Graduate Students

 What is a fellowship?

 A fellowship is basically income for the student to help with cost of studies.
 Fellowship pay is not earned income like an assistantship.
 Many times a fellowship is combined with an assistantship.
 Sometimes promised income is part assistantship and part fellowship payments.
-Graduate fellowship payments are must often paid out over the academic year in small bi-monthly payments.

 As an out-of-state student, will I become in-state if I have an assistantship?